Skip to content

 chart.setIndicators({

-TEST: {id: "TEST", name: "Custom Indicator", event: "addIndicator", ind: TEST}, false
+TEST: {id: "TEST", name: "Custom Indicator", event: "addIndicator", ind: TEST, public: true}, false

 })